 Establishing a hierarchy of access levels helps to ensure that users have the necessary access rights to perform their tasks while maintaining the system’s security.
 It also helps to avoid unnecessary duplication of roles and access levels, making the privileges matrix more efficient and easier to manage.

 In conclusion, establishing a hierarchy of access levels is crucial to designing a comprehensive and effective privileges matrix.
-By assigning appropriate access levels to each role, you can ensure that users have the necessary access rights to perform their tasks while maintaining the system’s security.
+By assigning appropriate access levels to each role, you can ensure users have access rights to perform tasks while maintaining the system’s security.

 Data Classification: